4teven/Machine-Learning/README.md

 # Machine-Learning
-Recording the implementation of what have been done and learnt from machine learning.
+Records the implementation of what has been done and learned from machine learning.
+Contains KNN algorithms and data split.